 Elective credits should be literacy-focused.
 Most elective choices are made to meet students' professional learning needs.
-Elective coursework in this degree may be acquired through graduate language arts courses:
+Elective coursework for this degree may be acquired through the K-12 Reading License program and other relevant School of Education and Leadership graduate-level courses.